umcu/clinlp/README.md

 ### Tokenizer

-The `clinlp` tokenizer is builin the blank model:
+The `clinlp` tokenizer is built into the blank model:

 ```python
 nlp = spacy.blank('clinlp')